telefonicaid/fiware-sth-comet/doc/manuals/running.md

     logging, for further information please check out the [logops](https://www.npmjs.com/package/logops) npm package information online.
 Default value: "json".
 -   `PROOF_OF_LIFE_INTERVAL`: The time in seconds between proof of life logging messages informing that the server is up and running normally.
-Default value: "60".
+Default value: "60". `PROCESSED_REQUEST_LOG_STATISTICS_INTERVAL`: The time in seconds between processed requests statistics appear in the logs

 For example, to start the STH server listening on port 7777, connecting to a MongoDB instance listening on mymongo.com:27777 and without filtering out the empty results, use: